What is Tapping and EFT?

 Emotional Freedom Techniques (EFT) is also known as ‘tapping’ because we tap on and stimulate various pressure points on the face, upper body, and hands as we verbalise our thoughts and feelings.
 EFT does involve tapping, but not all Tapping is EFT.
 While Tapping represents a valuable tool for those seeking relief and relaxation, EFT includes a broader spectrum of therapeutic techniques that are generally unfamiliar to the casual user.

 EFT stands for Emotional Freedom Techniques, plural.
-That’s because EFT comprises a comprehensive set of therapeutic protocols and interventions (again, plural) and is much more than the simplified version often seen in social media videos.
+That’s because EFT comprises a comprehensive set of therapeutic protocols and interventions (again, plural).
+It is much more than the simplified version often seen in social media videos.
 When used by a professionally certified and accredited practitioner, EFT can be used with a wide range of psychological challenges, including traumatic experiences, chronic pain and anxiety.
 In its professional application, EFT involves a structured and multifaceted approach for safely, gently and effectively applying techniques tailored to individual needs.
 This helps the client safely navigate their specific concerns.

 Professional Guidance: